 - Proof that the missing feature was available to manufacturers

-Get Answers from The Ferraro Law Firm, P.A.
+Injured in a Defective Vehicle?
+Get Answers from The Ferraro Law Firm

 Strict liability claims vary from state to state.
 If you’re unsure about your state’s laws regarding your case, call us for a free case consultation.
 We can provide you with the legal insight you need, as well as counsel about whether you should pursue your case.
 Our firm prides itself on being honest when we speak to prospective clients—advising a client to pursue an invalid claim is unethical, so you’ll always receive straight answers from our attorneys.